Vascular Catheterization Frequently Asked Questions

 Does Instech offer surgical training?

-Yes, Instech has launched an education program and now provides virtual surgical training.
+Yes, Instech has launched an education program and now provides online surgical training.
 Learn more

 Should I use a microscope to do catheterizations?

-A microscope is the best tool to perform an atraumatic surgery.
-It allows you to see fine details that could not otherwise be detected with the naked eye.
-It also enables you to be ergonomically correct when performing the procedure.
+A microscope is the best tool to support an atraumatic surgery.
+It allows the viewing of fine details that could not otherwise be detected with the naked eye.
+It also encourages an ergonomic posture when performing the procedure.
 A microscope with a tilting binocular head is ideal as it further helps with ergonomics.
-You should also have an illumination source such as a microscope ring light or a dual gooseneck fiber optic light.
+An illumination source, such as a microscope ring light or a dual gooseneck fiber optic light, is a must to enhance viewing.

 What instruments should I use to perform catheterizations?